-Includes oral exam, blood woork, IV catheter and fluids, dental radiographs, cleaning and polishing.
+Includes oral exam, blood work, IV catheter and fluids, dental radiographs, cleaning, and polishing.
+Only $399!

 At Milner Veterinary Hospital we know that dental health is very important to the overall health of our patients.
 Not only do animals with healthy mouths feel better but they have significantly less heart and kidney disease.
 Good dental hygiene is just as important for pets as it is for people!
 Since we feel this is so important, we have made every effort to make dental care affordable.

 Did you know that 75%-85% of pets have periodontal disease by the time they are 3 years old?!

 What is periodontal disease and just how does it happen?

 - Bad Breath- this is one of the first signs that something’s not right

 - Loose or missing teeth or teeth covered in tartar

 - Drooling, dropping food, difficulty eating

 - Pain when eating or when the mouth is touched

 Just as with your own teeth, regular brushing at home is the best.
 Some pets will resist but many will eventually accept it.
 And for those pets who insist that they NOT have their teeth brushed, there are other products that can help such as dental rinses, dental wipes, or even water additives.
 Doing a little something is much better than doing a lot of nothing!